SciML/Catalyst.jl/docs/src/model_simulation/ensemble_simulations.md

 tspan = (0.0, 1000.0)
 ps = [:v0 => 0.1, :v => 2.5, :K => 40.0, :n => 4.0, :deg => 0.01]
 ```
 We wish to simulate it as an SDE.
-Rather than performing a single simulation, however, we want to make multiple ones.
-Here, we first create a normal `SDEProblem`, and use it as the single input to a `EnsembleProblem` (similar for ODEs and jump simulations, but the `ODEProblem` or `JumpProblem` is used instead).
+Rather than performing a single simulation, however, we want to perform multiple ones.
+Here, we first create a normal `SDEProblem`, and use it as the single input to a `EnsembleProblem` (`EnsembleProblem` are created similarly for ODE and jump simulations, but the `ODEProblem` or `JumpProblem` is used instead).
 ```@example ensemble
 sprob = SDEProblem(sa_model, u0, tspan, ps)
 eprob = EnsembleProblem(sprob)